vjardin/php-bonjour/README.md

 The extension bonjour is loaded and working!
 ```

-or assuming you are with your production environment,
+or assuming you are using your production environment,

 ```console
 C:\$ c:\php\php.exe -n -d extension=c:\php\ext\php_bonjour.dll